blackducksoftware/controller-hacking/README.md

-# controller-hacking
+# Experimental repository for a hack-day project.

-Experimental repository for custom resource descriptions which work with blackduck's cloud native offerings.
+This repository attempts to codify aspects of blackduck's hub as a Custom Resource Description.